theNewDynamic/thenewdynamic.org/_posts/2016-02-04-JekyllConf-The-free-online-global-conference-for-all-things-Jekyll.md

 link: http://jekyllconf.com/
 venue: JekyllCOnf Online
 link: http://jekyllconf.com/
-description: "The free, online global conference for all things Jekyll"
+description: "The free, online global conference for all things Jekyll (videos)"
 tool:
   - Jekyll
 ---
 ## Details

-### Where is JekyllConf being held?

-Right here on this website!
-We're using Google Hangouts on Air to stream the speaker sessions right to this website.

-### I can't attend, will the videos be available later?

-Yes, all the videos will be publicly available on YouTube.
+Vidoes for the conference are posted on the website, and Youtube.
+Here's a link to the [Youtube playlist](https://www.youtube.com/playlist?list=PLrxYIq_0LFJdi2HJ6lnY4nm7ewu221hyS).

 ### Who's running JekyllConf and why?